Scleral Lenses for Dry Eye Syndrome

 People with dry eyes tend to have sensitive corneas that are prone to injury.
 The simple act of blinking can irritate the eye or even injure the cornea due to the mechanical friction of the eyelids on the cornea.
 Scleral lenses prevent damage to the cornea by shielding the patient’s eyes from the friction caused by blinking and protecting it from any external irritants or dust.

-If you struggle with dry eye syndrome and have been looking for a more effective treatment method beyond eyedrops and artificial tears, ask Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton about scleral lenses.
+If you struggle with dry eye syndrome and have been looking for a more effective treatment method beyond eyedrops and artificial tears, ask Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham about scleral lenses.
 We will patiently assess and explain your condition to you, and will perform a specialized, scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.

 Call Giddens Optometry today to schedule your consultation today.Our practice serves patients from Georgetown, Limehouse, Acton, and Halton Hills, Ontario and surrounding communities.